Hydrology, Hydraulics and Flooding

 Recent “super storms” in Texas and around the country remind us that urban and coastal waters can cause catastrophic damages to communities.
 Aqua Strategies has exceptional capabilities and experience in flood modeling, data evaluation, and planning.
 We can deploy the latest modeling capabilities, in urban areas where the risk is based on surface water flooding, and in coastal areas where risks are compounded by intensifying tidal surges and sea level rise.
 Our studies include risk of failure of flood mitigation infrastructure such as dams and levees.
-Surface water modeling software used includes: RAS2D; HEC-HMS; HSPF; SWAT; WASP; EFDC, SWMM; and many others.
-In 2018 and 2019, Aqua Strategies helped the Texas Water Development Board develop the TWDB State Flood Plan, which is an important first step in the state’s multi-billion dollar initiative on flood mitigation.
+Surface water modeling software capabilities include: HEC-RAS 1D and 2D; HEC-HMS; HSPF; SWAT; WASP; EFDC, SWMM; and many others.
+In addition, Aqua Strategies helped the Texas Water Development Board develop the TWDB State Flood Plan, which is an important first step in the state’s multi-billion dollar initiative on flood mitigation.

 Client: Texas Water Development Board